minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-task-boxes.md

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAD6_UmU-uFOpm-wMCJ7QsDUa/temput/1/DSC27270_2-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAna8L0dyOdmh264m6hFBw3a/temput/1/DSC27270_2.jpg)

-### 4. Hardest taskbox ever - only for dogs that are experienced and well motivated to search for their food
+### 4. Hardest task box ever - only for dogs that are experienced and well motivated to search for their food

 Miki seemed to have way too much energy when we were on our daily walk, so I had to make him a good mental challenge to drain that excess energy.

-I made this - the hardest taskbox ever, which included:
+I made this - the hardest task box ever, which included:

 - 6 plastic cups, 6 paper cups, 4 tennis balls and 2 Classic Kong toys, combined to six [double cones](http://minimuutti.com/en/activation/cones/)
 - 2 [cups with lids](http://minimuutti.com/en/activation/cans-with-lids/)